 - Online Asynchronous–the entire class is online and there are no scheduled meeting times.

-- Compressed Video – students attend class in Baton Rouge and in other classrooms around the state.
+- Compressed Video – students attend class in Baton Rouge.
 We currently offer very few courses in this format.

 Information Management Specialization:

 Students in the Information Management Specialization may complete all degree requirements without taking any classes on the LSU campus.

 Students in the Library Specialization may complete all degree requirements without taking any classes on the LSU campus.

 Students are expected to have necessary hardware, software and basic computer competencies.
 These are described in SLIS Technology Requirements.